 Direct Benefits of Mulch

 Mulch is a layer of compost material that is spread on the soil surface around the plants.
 It helps in retaining moisture, preventing weeds, and improving the soil texture.
-There are several benefits of mulching in your garden:

 Ways to Make Your Own Mulch

 Mulching is a process that involves spreading small pieces of wood and other finely chopped materials on the top of the soil in your garden.
 The primary objective of mulching is to retain moisture in your soil while providing an excellent habitat for beneficial microorganisms that’ll aid in your plant’s growth.
 Let’s discuss some ways to make your own mulch.